onthebusiness/harelang.org/content/tutorials/introduction.md

   After you complete this tutorial, you should move on to the [standard library introduction](/tutorials/stdlib).
 sections:
+- title: How to get help
+  sample: |
+      use fmt;

+      export fn main() void = {
+      	fmt::println("Hello world!")!;
+      };
+  details: |
+      We want you to leverage the Hare community to maximize your odds of success with Hare.
+We are a community which wants to help each other build the best Hare programs possible, together.
+Please join our mailing lists, chat rooms, and so on, and do not hesitate to ask for help, discuss your problems, and offer your knowledge and insights to others.

+      Here are some quick links to our [community resources](/community):

+      - [hare-users](https://lists.sr.ht/~sircmpwn/hare-users) is a great place
+        to ask questions
+      - [#hare](https://web.libera.chat/#hare) on irc.libera.chat is a good
+        place for IRC users to idle

+      Please join us!
 - title: Getting started
   sample: |
       use fmt;